Heapy/awesome-kotlin/app/rss/articles/The Kobalt diaries: Automatic Android SDK management.md

 * If `$ANDROID_HOME` is specified, use it and make sure a valid SDK is there.
 If that environment variable is not specified, install the SDK in a default location (`~/.android-sdk`).
 * If no Build Tools are installed, install them.
 * Then go through all the Google and Android dependencies for that project and install them as needed.
-* And a few other things…
+* And a few other things...

 A typical run on a clean machine with nothing installed will look like this: